 Go to Settings > General Configuration > User Macros.

 Use monospaced font for names of a file or directory.
 It is mostly used in administrator and developer docs.
 For example:

 The location of the Home directory is stored in a configuration file called

 confluence-init.properties which is located in the

 Write out numbers one through ten.
 After ten, you can use 11, 12, 108, and so on.

 Can't remember if it's filesystem or file system?
-Check out the Word List (coming soon!)
+Check out our Vocabulary.

 Use the Oxford or serial comma to offset the final item in a list.